The Kodak Box Brownie

 Contact sheets have all the exposures from a roll of film printed onto a single sheet of photographic paper.
 Each exposure is usually the same size as the negative.
 A customer would look at the contact sheet and decide which exposures to have enlarged.

 I always send my films away to be developed marked “dev only”.
 That means I have the negatives developed but no prints made.
 I then scan the negatives using my Epson Perfection 2480 photo and film scanner.
 When used in conjunction with VueScan software, which I highly recommend, this old inexpensive scanner produces excellent digital files from 35 mm and medium format negatives or positives (slides).
+Though I must admit in recent years I have been more inclined to have the film scanned to disk by the developer in order to save time.
+Scanning your own film both negative and positive works fine but is quite a slow process especially if you have several hundred frames you want to be scanned.

 The VueScan software is remarkably good and cost less than $100.
 It is far superior to the original software that came with the scanner.
 If you can’t be bothered with all that malarkey you can simply seed your film away to be processed and prints made for you.
 Most photofinishers nowadays will also scan the film for you onto a CD which is ideal if you want to share your photos on social media.
 If you rarely shoot film the latter option, though a little more expensive, will be a lot less hassle.